Remember that time in early 2020, when we were watching the news coming out of China with increasing feelings of “Oh, shit…”?

 They ignored us.

 This post is part of a series telling the story behind the 2022 Etsy Strike.
-To support us, please sign and share our petition.
+Click here to start at the beginning.